pjotrp/yaj/yaj/doc/about.md

 2. Any type of workflow, ideally submitted as a runnable 'document'
 3. Any type of free and open source software

-provided the work relates to biology/biomedical research and you are, or represent, the owner(s) and/or creator(s).
+or combination thereof, provided the work relates to biology/biomedical research and you are, or represent, the owner(s) and/or creator(s).

 Every publication goes through a
 [public peer review process](review.html) which involves a quick check